-Bone scan: For a bone scan a small amount of radioactive substance is put into your vein.
-The amount used is very low and it causes no long-term effects.
+Bone scan: A bone scan can help show if a cancer has spread to the bones.
+For this test, a small amount of radioactive substance is put into your vein.
+The amount used is very low.
 This substance builds up in areas of bone that may not be normal because of cancer.
-These will show up as dense, gray to black areas, called "hot spots.”
-While these areas may suggest the presence of metastatic cancer, other problems can also cause hot spots.
+These will show up on the scan as “hot spots.”
+While these areas may suggest the spread of cancer, other problems can also cause hot spots.

-PET scans are often done in people with non-small cell lung cancer.
-They can usually show the spread of cancer to bones, so bone scans aren’t needed very often.
-Bone scans are done mainly when there is reason to think the cancer may have spread to the bones (maybe because of bone pain) and other test results aren’t clear.
+PET scans, which are often done in people with non-small cell lung cancer, can usually show the spread of cancer to bones, so bone scans aren’t needed very often.
+Bone scans are done mainly when other test results aren’t clear.

 Endobronchial ultrasound: Ultrasound is a test that uses sound waves to make pictures of the inside of your body.
-For endobronchial ultrasound, a bronchoscope (a thin, lighted, flexible tube) is fitted with an ultrasound device at its tip and is passed down into the windpipe to look at nearby lymph nodes and other structures in the chest.
-This is done with numbing medicine (local anesthesia) and light sedation.
-If areas of concern (such as enlarged lymph nodes) are seen on the ultrasound, a hollow needle can be passed through the bronchoscope and guided by ultrasound into the area to take biopsy samples.
+For endobronchial ultrasound, a bronchoscope is fitted with an ultrasound device at its tip and is passed down into the windpipe to look at nearby lymph nodes and other structures in the chest.
+If enlarged lymph nodes are seen on the ultrasound, a hollow needle can be passed through the bronchoscope and guided into the area to take biopsy samples.
 The samples are then looked at under a microscope to see if cancer cells are present.

-Mediastinoscopy and mediastinotomy: Both of these tests let the doctor look at and take samples of the structures in the area between the lungs (this area is called the mediastinum).
+Mediastinoscopy and mediastinotomy: Both of these tests let the doctor look at and take samples of the structures in the area between the lungs (called the mediastinum).
 These tests are done in an operating room while you are in a deep sleep (under general anesthesia).
 The main difference between them is in the place and size of the cut (incision) needed.

-Thoracentesis: This test is done to check whether fluid around the lungs is caused by cancer or by some other medical problem, such as heart failure or an infection.
-First, the skin is numbed and then a needle is placed between the ribs to drain the fluid.
+Thoracentesis: If fluid has built up around the lungs, this test can be done to check whether it is caused by cancer or by some other medical problem, such as heart failure or an infection.
+First, the skin is numbed and then a hollow needle is placed between the ribs to drain the fluid.
 The fluid is checked for cancer cells.